| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 remaining variables are considered for distance computation).
 In consequence for observations with missings

-this might result in a change of variable's weighting compared to the one specified by lambda
+this might result in a change of variable's weighting compared to the one specified by lambda.
+For

 these observations distances to the prototypes will typically be smaller as they are based on fewer variables.